UNITED STATES DISTRICT COURT FOR THE EASTERN DISTRICT OF WISCONSIN

 A. PUBLIC ACCESS AT THE COURT.
 Access to electronic Court records is available to the public at no charge at the Clerk’s Office during regular business hours.
 Fees are required for printing copies of any record or document accessed electronically.
 See Electronic Public Access Fee Schedule (issued in accordance with 28 U.S.C. § 1914),

 B. INTERNET ACCESS.
 Remote electronic access to electronic Court records is limited to subscribers to the Public Access to Court Electronic Records (“PACER”) system.
-Fees are required for printing copies of any record or document accessed electronically through PACER.
+Fees are required for searching and viewing any record or document accessed electronically through PACER.
 Attorneys of record and parties who are ECF registered users will receive one free electronic copy of all documents filed electronically.
 See Electronic Public Access Fee Schedule (issued in accordance with

 28 U.S.C. § 1914).